-Administrators or help desk personnel can set a user's Universal Password using a new task in iManager.
+Administrators or help desk personnel can set a user's Universal Password by using a task in iManager.
 The task shows the password rules for the password policy that is in effect for the user.

-1 In iManager, click Passwords > Set Universal Password.
+- 1 In iManager, click Passwords > Set Universal Password.

+- 2 Browse to and select the desired user.

+- 3 Click OK.

-If the user has a password policy assigned and Universal Password enabled, you are allowed to change the password using this task.
+If the user has a password policy assigned and Universal Password enabled, you are allowed to change the password by using this task.